 You may be able to exclude some of the gain on the sale of your home used for business purposes if you meet the ownership and use tests, and if the part of your property used for business is within your home (in other words, not a separate part of your property).

-Per the IRS Publication 587 Business Use of Your Home (Including Use by Daycare Providers), on page 15:
+Per IRS Publication 587 Business Use of Your Home (Including Use by Daycare Providers), on page 15:

 If you sell or exchange your home, you may be able to exclude up to $250,000 ($500,000 for certain married persons filing a joint return) of the gain on the sale or exchange.
 In most cases, you must meet the ownership and use tests.
 However, even if you meet the ownership and use tests, your home sale is not eligible for the exclusion if either of the following is true.

 Ownership and use tests.
 The ownership and use tests generally require that during the 5-year period ending on the date of the sale: